-Figure 5 compares the effect of different tree degrees on the performance of the tree-based algorithms.
+We next compared the effect of different tree degrees on the performance of the tree-based algorithms [4].
 In TREEMM, a tree degree of 3 yields either the best performance, or close to the best, for all process counts.
 A tree of degree two yields the worst performance, or close to that.
 However, the relative performances do not differ as much as they do in TREE.
 Furthermore, the differences show primarily for small messages.
 Note that for small messages, a higher tree degree lowers the height of the tree, but increases the number of metadata messages certain nodes send (unlike in a Send/Receive implementation, a parent sends only metadata to its children, and not the actual data).
 It appears that the larger number of messages affects the time more than the benefits gained in decrease of tree heights, beyond tree degree 3.
 A similar trend is demonstrated in TREE too, though the differences there are greater.
-For large messages, the performance of the different algorithms is similar, though the pipelined implementation is slightly better for very large data sizes.
+For large messages, performances of the different algorithms are similar, though the pipelined implementation is slightly better for very large data sizes.
 The latter observation is not surprising, because the time taken for the pipeline to fill is then negligible related to the total time, and the number of DMAs issued by any SPE subsequently is lowest for pipelining.

-Figure 6 compares the performance of the different algorithms.
+Figure 3 compares the performance of the different algorithms.
 The trend for the different algorithms on eight processes (not shown here) is similar to that on sixteen processes.
 We can see that AG has the best, or close to the best, performance for large messages.
-TREE degree 3 is best for small messages with more than four processes (its data points visually coincide with TREEMM degree 3 on twelve processes, and so are not very visible in that graph).
+TREE degree 3 is best for small messages with more than four processes.
 Up to four processes, broadcast G is best for small messages.
 Pipelining is also good at large message lengths, and a few other algorithms perform well under specific parameters.
 As a good choice of algorithms, we use broadcast AG for data of size 8192 B or more, broadcast TR degree 3 for small data on more than four processes, and broadcast G from small data on four or fewer processes.
 The maximum bandwidth that can be served by the main memory controller is 25.6 GB/s.
 We can see that with this choice of algorithms, we reach close to the peak total bandwidth (for P-1 writes and one read) for all process counts of four or more, with data size 16 KB or more.
 The bandwidth per process can be obtained by dividing the total bandwidth by the number of processes.

-Figure 6: Broadcast performance.
-Top left: Timing for four processes.
-Top right: Timing on twelve processes.
-Bottom left: Timing on sixteen processes.
-Bottom right: Main memory bandwidth with a "good" choice of algorithms.
+Fig. 3.
+Broadcast performance.
+Left: Timing on sixteen processes.
+Right: Main memory bandwidth with a "good" choice of algorithms.